cdl-geneseo/cdl-geneseo.github.io/_drafts/evaluating-online-teaching.md

 - Respects diverse talents and ways of learning

 "Emphasizes time on task" is, in my opinion, an unfortunate way to encapsulate the point that good teaching communicates clear expectations for how students should apportion their time in realizing a course's learning outcomes.
 This clarity is especially important in asynchronous online courses, where students bear responsibility for effectively managing the 2,000-plus minutes that an in-person three-credit course, for example, fixes in class meetings.

-As it happens, these seven principles track well with the indicators of effective "Contributions to Teaching" listed in the "Appendix" to Geneseo's [Personnel Evaluation Form (PER) as updated in May 2019](https://wiki.geneseo.edu/x/IAWCBg).

 At [Penn State College of Earth and Mineral Sciences](https://facdev.e-education.psu.edu/evaluate-revise/peerreviewonline), Ann Taylor, a member of the Dutton E-Education Institute, developed a Creative Commons-licensed [Peer-Review Guide for Online Courses](https://facdev.e-education.psu.edu/sites/default/files/PeerReview_OnlineCourses_PSU_Guide_13June2017.pdf) based on Chickering and Gamson's seven principles.
 Taylor’s peer-review guide indicates where reviewers could look within an online course to see how the course measures up against these principles.